Copyright © 2014 Granite Tops Pro All rights reserved

-The best performing product I've found and use in my granite countertop company is MB-
+The best granite cleaner I've found and use in my granite countertop company is MB-

 Effortlessly and effectively clean your stone countertops without leaving any streaks.
 Safe to use on stainless fixtures and sinks as well.
 You should clean your counters daily using a specialty product for stone, such as MB-

 We provide this to all our customers as part of a stone care kit when we install new countertops and when we show them how to clean granite.